MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-site-map-app.md

 -   Move an area to a new position.

 ## Clone a component in a site map
- To make a copy of an existing component, click the component, and then on the Action toolbar, click **Clone**.
+ To make a copy of an existing component, select the component, and then on the Action toolbar, select **Clone**.
 All details of the cloned component are same as the base component except the ID and Title.
 The ID is generated randomly.

  When you clone an area, the cloned area is added to the right of the currently selected area.
 When you clone a group, the cloned group is added to the right of the currently selected group.
 When you clone a subarea, the cloned subarea is added below the currently selected subarea.

 ## Delete an area, group, or subarea from a site map
- To delete a site map component, click the component tile, and then on the Action bar, click **Delete**.
+ To delete a site map component, select the component tile, and then on the Action bar, select **Delete**.
 When you delete an area, all groups and subareas in the area are also deleted.
 Similarly, when you delete a group, the group and subareas in it are deleted.

 ## Clients supported
  The following table explains the clients supported for different site maps.